-This tutorial will help you to diagnose a bad ignition control module (ICM) and/or a bad crankshaft position sensor on your 2.3L Ford Mustang or Ranger (Mazda B2300) without removing them from your Ford.
+This tutorial will help you diagnose a faulty ignition coil pack, faulty ICM or faulty crankshaft position (CKP) sensor on your 2.3L Ford Ranger (Ford Mustang, Mazda B2300) without removing it from the vehicle (on-car test).

-Specifically, with this tutorial I'm gonna' help you diagnose two of the most common failures with this type of ignition control module (ICM) setup:
+Specifically, I'll help you diagnose two of the most common problems with this type of ICM configuration:

-- No start due to a no-spark condition either because the:
+- An engine no-start problem due to a no-spark condition either because the:

 - Crankshaft position sensor has failed.